 Concetti Chiave

-- The poem "My heart leaps up" by William Wordsworth is a lyrical ballad celebrating the joy of seeing a rainbow.
+- The poem "My heart leaps up when I behold" by William Wordsworth, written in 1802, expresses the poet's joy upon seeing a rainbow.

-- It consists of a single stanza with 9 lines of irregular length and an irregular rhyme scheme: ABCCABCDE.
+- The poem consists of a single stanza with 9 lines of irregular length, all beginning with capital letters.

-- The poem uses different tenses to reflect the poet's life stages: past (childhood), present (maturity), and future (old age).
+- The poem includes repetitions and shifts in verb tenses to emphasize different life stages: past (childhood), present (maturity), and future (old age).

 My heart leaps up when I behold